dorjeduck/pytree-snapshots/README.md

 A lightweight and flexible manager for capturing, managing, and comparing PyTree snapshots in JAX.

 ⚠️ Currently in Beta: While the core functionality seems solid, PyTreeSnapshots is still evolving.
 Expect ongoing improvements, additional features, and extended documentation.
-Your feedback and contributions are welcome!
+Your feedback and contributions are very welcome!

 ## Features